syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 N> 2.
 Syncfusion components are available in [nuget.org](https://www.nuget.org/)

+N> You can also explore our [.NET Word Library](https://www.syncfusion.com/demos/fileformats/word-library) demo that shows how to create and modify word files from C# with just five lines of code on different platforms.

 Include the following namespaces in your .cs or .vb file

 {% tabs %}